 The first section of the book provides instructions for making an incredible range of non-dairy milks, followed by suggestions for use.
 Then, dive into recipes for breakfast, lunch, and dinner; sweets and breads; and smoothies and drinks.
 Each recipe calls for the ideal type of non-dairy milk, and most list alternates, so you can tweak them for your dietary needs and taste preferences.
 From Mac and Cheese with Tomato “Bechamel” and Garlicy Breadcrumbs, to Orange Crepes, to Mexican Chocolate Pudding and Sweet and Creamy Coconut Chai, every recipe is dairy-free and kosher, the majority are vegan, and many are paleo and gluten-free.

 Here at JOY of KOSHER, we are giving you a free sneak peak of our favorite recipes.
-Don't forget to scroll down to see how you can enter to win a free copy of the cookbook!
 EnJOY...

 This nourishing dessert pairs red strawberries with pale green, luscious pistachio cream.
 It’s also delicious with almond, hazelnut, or macadamia nut cream; follow the same recipe, just use different nuts.
 You can also try fresh blueberries or a mixture of berries on top.
 Make sure to use raw (not roasted) pistachios for a greener, fresher-tasting cream.